-Display multiple themes
+Display components in multiple themes

 Your design system may contain the same components in different themes.
 For example, this could be because you have multiple brands that share the same components or you support both light and dark mode.